jh3nd3rs0n/jargyle/README.md

 [Esocks](https://github.com/fengyouchao/esocks) and
 [Dante](https://www.inet.no/dante/index.html).

+**Warning:** Jargyle is not production ready.
+Breaking changes may occur, but any existing documentation will be updated to reflect the changes.

 You can find more information about Jargyle [here](https://jh3nd3rs0n.github.io/jargyle).

-**Warning:** Jargyle is not production ready.
-Breaking changes may occur.

 ## Contents